arnoprincestonpan/HTMLCSSJavaScript/README.md

 ### JavaScript Interview
     A fun practice of an interview question that happened in December 2022.
 See markdown inside folder.

+## MERN

+### Term Build-up Assignment that uses the MERN Stack to make API data useful.

 ###### Note: Please see code for futher details.